bvsk35/MNIST-Data-Set/README.md

  7 - Due to the Cross Entropy function the traning set accuracy will jump to more than 99%.
 Note: Code requires optimization to decrease execution time.
 Note: Set alpha = 0, beta = 0.9, eta = 5
+Note: I have also uploaded results for reference. 📈👀
 <pre>